 If you’re going to go in peak season, make sure you reserve a table, as it books out regularly.

 Red Door Bistro

-For an intimate dining experience in a cosy bistro, with high-end service and high-end food, Red Door is the place for you.
+For an intimate dining experience in a cosy restaurant with high-end service and food, Red Door is the place.

-Be careful to not leave your kids unattended though, as per their rules they’ll be given an espresso shot and a free kitten!
-If you’re not in the mood for dining out then they also do take out, score.
+Be careful not to leave your kids unattended, though, as per their rules they’ll be given an espresso shot and a free kitten!

 Dusty’s Bar & BBQ